pseudoincorrect/Wootch/Readme.md

 Wootch is an IoT device to monitor a door or any object activity and detect whether it is being moved.
 It then sends notifications to your registered device (phone or other) in case any activity is happening.
 Its intuitive Embedded UI helps you to set your level of guard !
 (It can vibrate as soon as its door/object get touched, send you a message or let you live your life).
 It is connected to a cloud application to make sense of the sensors' data.

+# A bit more than a simple IoT device

+WOOTCH is actually a **Full IoT application** where:

+- You manage your users and their devices through an **Admin CLI**
+- Each user can manage their devices through an **User CLI**
+- The Core application is serverless on AWS (AWS-CDK), inexpensive and scalable
+- Devices are paired at any time with just-in-time generated shared secrets
+- Devices are able to send notifications (emails) to their user
+- Devices are custom made (PCB design with Altium)
+- The application is developed through continuous integration

 # What's the motives

 Well !
 Mainly, I like side projects and it was the occasion to experiment with technologies new to me.